 More things to know (FAQs)

-It’s actually up to you.
 You can keep it in an airtight container just on the counter and it will be on the softer side.
 But it won’t spoil.
 If like me though you prefer a chewier chocolate slice, keep it in the fridge.
-Either put it in a sealed container or just keep it in the tin you made it in covered with plastic wrap (cling film) or foil.
+Either put it in an airtight container or just keep it in the tin you made it in covered with plastic wrap (cling film) or foil.

 Longer than you might think – so it’s perfect for making ahead for parties and events!
 Hedgehog slice keeps really well for up to a week.
 But honestly, I’ve kept it for much longer than that in the fridge and it’s still tasted really good.
 Just one thing to note: if you put any kind of cereal in your slices you’ll find they only stay crispy for a few days.